subfex/subfex.github.io/pages/packing-list.md

 permalink: /packing-list/
 ---

-# Personal packing list for research cruise
+Suggestions for what to pack on a research cruise
 Last updated: Jun 18, 2024

-## Required (adapted from UNOLS safety document):
+### Required (adapted from UNOLS safety document):
 - Sunblock and clothing that provide protection against the sun
 - Warmer clothing for cooler nighttime temperatures and strong wind.
 Wool and polypropylene materials provide warmth and repel moisture.
 These materials also retain their insulating properties when wet.
 - Dressing in layers is a good plan to adapt to different thermal environments.
 Even on hot days, some spaces can be cold (cold rooms, electronics labs) or warm (spaces near engine rooms, servers).